What Makes a Good Bridging Agency?

 - Computer access – via public computers, computer ownership, home Internet access (possibly through corporate-sponsored programs), a support structure, and computer repair.

-Following are examples of target clients, taken from PBDD Partners as of June, 2015:
+Following are examples of target clients, taken from PBDD Partners:

 - Computers 2 San Diego Kids – helps all children and their families in San Diego, regardless of their economic status, become computer literate with equal access to technology.